 Vietnamese cuisine uses bean sprouts generously in their dishes like Pho, for example.
 They are usually served raw.
 However, in Malaysia, bean sprouts are normally served lightly cooked.

+No, or they will be very mushy after stir frying.
 The cooking process is pretty quick as bean sprouts can also be eaten raw.
-This recipe calls for the blanching of the bean sprouts for about 60 seconds to maintain its crunchiness.

 I am a little picky when preparing bean sprouts.
 The roots and beans of the bean sprouts need to be removed.
 This will take a bit of time but it is well worth the effort as the dish would be clean and looks more presentable.

 It is highly important to clean bean sprouts well as they can be very easily contaminated.
-Hence, cleaning and cooking them reduce the risk of contamination.
+Hence, cleaning and cooking them in high heat makes them safe to eat.

 Small bits of fried salted fish, scallions and slices of fresh red chilies are used as garnishing and to enhance the taste.
 It definitely adds more flavour to the dish besides making it more appetizing.